Taiwan eSIM: Airalo vs Holafly vs Nomad vs Saily (2026 Comparison)

 Bottom line

 Since every Taiwan eSIM shares Chunghwa and Taiwan Mobile networks, buy on price per GB, not brand.
-For most trips a single-country Taiwan eSIM from ~US$5 beats Airalo and Holafly; reserve unlimited for genuinely heavy use.
+For most trips a 5 GB Taiwan eSIM from US$2.99 beats all five providers on value; reserve Holafly unlimited for genuinely heavy streaming.
+For the complete guide including coverage maps, activation steps, and trip-length picks, see our best Taiwan eSIM 2026 guide.